multi-os-engine/multi-os-engine/moe/moe-core/moe.apple/moe.platform.ios/UPDATE_IOS_BINDING.md

 * Run the license_updater.py script from the moe.apple directory to append license headers to new files
 * Also check generated native source files against the native files found in `moe.apple/moe.core.native/moe.sdk/src/inline`
 	* License headers will not be present in the new files
-	* Some includes/imports were fixed manually, make sure the the native files compile on all platforms
+	* Some includes/imports were fixed manually, make sure the native files compile on all platforms

 ### Custom Modifications List